zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 "To the one who is satisfied with everything": "The One Enlightened One is the one who is satisfied with whatever clothes, and praises the satisfaction with whatever clothes.
 He does not come to inappropriate evil because of clothes.
-Please, don’t tremble if you don’t get clothes, don’t get the clothes tied, don’t faint, innocent, have seen the troubled land, can be used with wisdom and wisdom [SN.16.1], and he does not use this No matter what kind of clothes are satisfied, praise oneself, and do not despise others.
+Please, don't tremble if you don't get clothes, don't get the clothes tied, don't faint, innocent, have seen the troubled land, can be used with wisdom and wisdom [SN.16.1], and he does not use this No matter what kind of clothes are satisfied, praise oneself, and do not despise others.
 Those who are skilled, not lazy, righteous, and mindful are called the single enlightened person who lives